jilljenn/ktm/README.md

     . venv/bin/activate
     pip install -r requirements.txt  # Will install numpy, scipy, pandas, scikit-learn, pywFM

-If you also want to get the factorization machines running (KTM for $d > 0$), you should also do:
+If you also want to get the factorization machines running (KTM for *d* > 0), you should also do:

     make libfm